sgregory32/CleanArchitecture.Net/README.md

 There are two types of tests included in the solution.
 These tests use an in-memory database for tests.
 Here is the test breakdown:

 1.)
 Integration Tests: Tests the implementations of the asynchronous data repositories.
 2.)
-Functional Tests: Test the Api REST controllers.
+Functional Tests: Tests the REST API controllers.

 ## Built With